 Instead of simply impeding the flow of the package, they placed an AirTag inside the pill press in order to track the criminals’ movements.
 According to the magazine, everything indicates that this was the first public case in which a federal agency used the Apple tracker as a surveillance device.

 Everything indicates that the decision was made both because the AirTag is more accurate and because it is easier to hide it from other trackers.
-In the warrant that authorized the device’s use, an agent noted that “correct location information” would allow investigators to obtain accurate evidence about the criminal scheme.
+In the warrant that authorized the device’s use, an agent noted that “correct location information” would allow investigators to obtain accurate evidence regarding the criminal scheme.

 The text gave the DEA permission to monitor the AirTag for 45 days, both in the District of Massachusetts and in any state in the country.
 It is not yet possible to know to what extent the device helped the agents with the investigation – although the potential recipient of the packages has been indicted by the state government.